Can you file and win a Google DMCA counter notice? Find out what happened when I filed one.

 However, the traffic is not as much as it was when the site was ranking on the first page of Google for various keywords.

-As you can see, the first keyword has now started ranking on page one.
+The first keyword has now started ranking on page one.
 However, it is at the lowest end (fluctuating between position 9 and 10).

 So, there we go, a whole 2 months to get the first keyword to rank on page 1.

 At this point, I must recognize that some Google updates have happened since the URLs were last removed from the SERPs.
 Therefore, I cannot guarantee that they will move to the first pages as they were before.
-However, I will monitor them for this month before I start making some changes such as on-page optimization
+However, I will monitor them for this month before I start making some changes such as on-page optimization.

 Get niche site tips